Blog

 LigoLab’s platform features advanced reporting engines that give users agency to control and customize reports across the lab information system and RCM cycle workflows.

-Editor’s Note: If interested, you can experience the value of LigoLab’s integrated laboratory information and lab billing system firsthand by downloading free report template samples designed to enhance clarity, efficiency, and client satisfaction - or click the URL below to get a better understanding of the reporting capabilities housed within the medical LIS platform.
+Editor’s Note: If interested, you can experience the value of LigoLab’s integrated medical laboratory information system with advanced lab billing capabilities firsthand by downloading free report template samples designed to enhance clarity, efficiency, and client satisfaction.
+Or click the URL below to learn about the reporting capabilities housed within this modern medical LIS platform.

-Laboratory Information System Vendors: Meeting the Growing Demands of the LIS Healthcare Industry
+Laboratory Information System Companies: Meeting the Growing Demands of the LIS Healthcare Industry

-The market for LIS healthcare/laboratory information system functions in the U.S. is estimated at roughly $650 million, and all signs point to consistent growth throughout this decade.
+The market for LIS healthcare systems in the U.S. is estimated at roughly $650 million, and all signs point to consistent growth throughout this decade.

 Most laboratory information system companies realize this and respond to customer demands for enhanced information technology to support higher productivity, reduced costs, fewer errors, and better data management and analysis.